xproot/95-KEYGEN-JS/README.md

 # 95-KEYGEN-JS
 A JavaScript keygen for Doors 95 and every Macroshaft software in the period.
+[Live Demo](https://xproot.github.io/95-KEYGEN-JS/)

 ## Usage
 generateMsSerial(ver);